 “By my definition, most art has nothing to do with oil paint or marble.
-Art is what we’re doing when we do our best work” says Seth Godin, the artistic marketer, that has written 17 bestselling books that were translated into more than 35 languages.
+Art is what we’re doing when we do our best work” says Seth Godin, the artistic marketer and one of many freelance book publicists, that has written 17 bestselling books that were translated into more than 35 languages.
 Seth’s experimental approach to marketing, entrepeneurship and publishing gave him renewed acknowledgement as a man of wordly action, that writes about the post-industrial revolution, the way ideas spread, marketing, quitting, leadership and most of all, changing everything.
 His most famous books are Linchpin, Tribes, The Dip and Purple Cow and he posts regularly in his blog one of the most popular in the world.
 Some of his various creative projects include squidoo.com, a fast growing, easy to use website, and the running of a six month alternative MBA program: In December 2008, Godin announced that he would be offering a six-month alternative MBA program at his office in Hastings on Hudson, NY 340 applied and he invited 27 applicants to his office for a group interview.
 The selection proceadures were very experimental as the group interviewed one another.
 After co-mingling, in collaboration with Godin, they selected 9 candidates to pursue with the MBA.
 This group graduated in July 2009.

 Recently, Godin once again made an innovative experiment with book publishing by launching a series of four books via Kickstarter.
 The campaign reached its objective in three hours.
 His latest book The Icarus Deception, is a manifest on how to be more creative and artistic in whatever you do.
 Seth’s main argument is that whether you’re painting a picture or serving lunch in a diner, writing a book or writing marketing copy, anything can be taken as art and anyone can be an artist.
 Art is not what’s created, but how it’s created.